bobcat1993/mvp_twilio/README.md

 Twilio communicates with our language models via an API which needs to be hosted publicly (so that Twilio can access the end-points).
 We used [Heroku](https://www.heroku.com/) (with a PostgreSQL database), and Ngrok for testing and developing locally.

 Our API also communicated with Stripe, Google Cloud Storage and EmailOctopus.
-Integrations with Stripe and EmailOctopus allowed us to put up a paywall (despite serving our app through WhatsApp), only allow signed-up users and integrate other marketing channels.
-These elements can be easily removed/ skipped (done easily on the Twilio Studio side).
+Integrations with Stripe and EmailOctopus allowed us to put up a paywall (despite serving our app through WhatsApp), authenticate users and integrate other marketing channels.
+These elements can be easily removed/ skipped.
-We decided to open source the code with these elements to help others if they decided to build a product in WhatsApp.
+We decided to open source the code with these elements to serve as a _starting point_ for others looking to build paid-for-products in WhatsApp.
 See a high-level overview of the architecture below.

 ![Bobby architecture overview](bobby_architecutre_overview.png)